ctkstl/earth_science/resources.md

         *    Pictures of phobos demios from the surface (dots)
     5. The Outer Planets
         *   Up close of Europa's cracks, Io's volcanoes, Enceladus's gysers, Surface of Titan
+        *   [A picture](http://apod.nasa.gov/apod/ap160122.html) with the International Space Station (usually 300km away in this case 1140km, 100m in diameter) flying in front of Saturn (1,600,000,000km away, 116,464km in diameter) where they both appear the same size.
     6. Small Solar System Objects
         *    [The "Not Planets"](http://www.planetary.org/blogs/emily-lakdawalla/2015/07141338-the-not-planets.html)
         *    Animation of known asteroids